Playerian/Jungle-Exploration/README.md

 This project is meant to be for people who like to explore new stuffs, so contribute!

 Aims:
-1. Random number generator function
+1. A BIG function that randomly choose events
-2. Direction modulo function
+2. Direction modulo function (which leads to locking outcome by different x, y, or step)
 3. Stuffs
-4. More stuffs.

 /*
 we voyage far